dukeng/CSC226/README.txt

 Lectures 20,21 - Greedy algorithms: examples of greedy algorithms for coin changing, interval scheduling and interval partitioning; Huffman encoding algorithm using greedy technique.

 Lectures 22,23 - Dynamic Programming: examples of dynamic programming algorithms for weighted interval scheduling and knapsack problem;  algorithm for longest common subsequence using DP.

+Shortest Paths in directed acyclic graphs
+!
+Can we do faster than Bellman-Ford?
+!
+Great final exam question